17 Aug Depression, Anxiety and Suicidal Thoughts Due to Acute or Chronic Stress- What to Do

-We do tend to see an increase in depression with financial strain, acute or chronic stress reactions (exposure to trauma or overwhelming stress), marital strain, loss (job, loved ones through death/moving/separation/ divorce), debilitating physical illness, hormonal imbalances (sexual hormones or thyroid hormones), time of year (seasonal depression – with change in length of daylight hours or with anniversaries of traumatic dates), overuse of alcohol/ opiates/other illicit substances, or certain medications.
-Over the years I have been asked the following questions by patients, colleagues, journalists and friends.
+We do tend to see an increase in depression with financial strain, acute or chronic stress reactions (exposure to trauma or overwhelming stress), marital strain, loss (job, loved ones through death/moving/separation/ divorce), debilitating physical illness, hormonal imbalances (sexual hormones or thyroid hormones), time of year (seasonal depression – which we are now in the time of year where we see an increase in that as the length of daylight hours get shorter; anniversaries of traumatic dates), overuse of alcohol/ opiates/other illicit substances, or certain medications.
+Over the past year I have been asked the following questions by patients, colleagues, journalists and friends.
 I thought I would share them with you all in the hopes that it might be helpful to someone you know.
-Most of the questions follow after well-known people have either committed suicide or admit to severe depression – or have to do with stress due to many acute stress reactions and chronic stressors as well.
-Depression and suicide are hard topics for many to discuss due to feeling so alone.
+Most of the questions have to do with stress due to economy and financial issues; however, the answers are applicable to many other acute stress reactions and chronic stressors as well.
+This is a hard topic for many to discuss due to feeling so alone.
 You are not alone.

-1. Have you seen an increase in cases of stress, anxiety, depression and suicidal thoughts in your practice due specifically to work-related stress, financial crises, job loss, or politics in the world?
+1. Have you seen an increase in cases of stress, anxiety, depression and suicidal thoughts in your practice due specifically to the financial crisis?

 2. What is your major advice to those cases?

 I focus on changing perceptions of recent events for these people who present in crisis.
 I suggest that people stop listening to the news except for a brief period once a day so that they do not have continual stimulation of their worst fears.
 I reassure them that

 this is just a moment in time and that everything with the financial state will predictably change over time; that the stock market and financial downtrends will gradually improve with time.
 I tell them it is much like watching clouds floating by in the sky- there is a beginning, a middle and an end to any major crisis no matter what it is and that the sun will come out again with time.